 Fuerteventura is the second largest of Spain’s Canary Islands, sitting in the Atlantic Ocean 100km off the north coast of Africa.
-It is popular for its pristine beaches and year-round sunshine, amongst its many other attractions and sights popular amongst tourists.
+Similar to neighbouring Lanzarote, It is popular for its pristine beaches and year-round sunshine, amongst its many other attractions and sights popular amongst tourists.
 But how should you fill your days when visiting Fuerteventura?

 - Relax on the beach